 A family re-united

-Frances was a victim of domestic violence, and as a result, her baby was removed from her at birth by NSW Family and Community Services (FACS) as they determined the unrelenting domestic violence made the family home unsafe.
+Frances was a victim of domestic violence, and as a result, her baby was removed from her at birth by NSW Family and Community Services (FACS) because they determined the unrelenting domestic violence made the family home unsafe.

 How PWDA helped